 A Guide to Brewing with a Filter

-Compared to super-automatic espresso makers or portafilter machines, this really is a bare basics process.
+Compared to super-automatic coffee makers or home espresso machines, this really is a back to basics process.
 Which means the potential for fumbles is high.
 The things that make coffee foul or fabulous are all in your hands:

-- Only use fresh, choice coffee beans (preferrably lighter roasts)
+Only use fresh, high-quality coffee beans (preferably lighter roasts)

 Even if you do nothing else, these five things will make a world of difference to your coffee.
 Promise.
-The sad truth that is not many people are not very scrupulous about these “famous five.”
-And just in case there’s any doubt: Yes, they apply to a drip-coffee machines, too!
+The sad truth is that many folks aren’t scrupulous enough about these “famous five.”
+And just in case there’s any doubt: yes, they apply to drip coffee machines, too!

-The real make-or-break aspects are, however, quality beans in the right quantities, ground to the perfect consistency, and a carefully prepared filter.
-It’s no different for a French press, Karlsbad drip brewer, Chemex or even the filterless “Turkish” variant.
+The real make-or-break aspects are, however, quality beans in the right quantities, ground to the perfect consistency and a carefully prepared filter.
+It’s no different for a French press, Chemex or even a filterless Turkish coffee maker.

 How Much Ground Coffee do I Need per Cup?

-When testing coffee machines, I like to follow a bit of folk wisdom when measuring out grounds: “A spoon for each cup, plus one for the machine”.
+When testing a drip coffee maker, I like to follow a bit of folk wisdom when measuring out coffee grounds: “A spoon for each cup, plus one for the coffee pot.”

-It seems all those bygone grannies were right – as long as you use a coffee dosing spoon.
-These are specially designed scoops that Melitta, for instance, sometimes toss in with a bag of mass-produced beans.
+It seems all those bygone grannies were right – as long as you use a coffee scoop.
+These are specially designed dosing spoons that you’ll often find in a bag of mass-produced beans.
 And there’s invariably one buried in every coffee tin.

 Dosing spoons should (hopefully) measure out a quarter of an ounce of coffee.
-This is the gold standard for brewing the perfect a cup (about 4 fluid ounces) of medium strength coffee.
+This is the gold standard for brewing the perfect 4-ounce (118-milliliter) cup of medium strength coffee.

 As a day-to-day rule of thumb, this works just fine.
 Even if I personally heap my scoop each time before emptying it into the machine.
-The spoon “for the machine” not only gives the brew a bit of extra strength but also corrects for cheaper models’ rather free-and-easy approach to brewing specifics.
+The spoon “for the coffee pot” not only gives the brew a bit of extra strength but also corrects for a cheaper model’s inevitable free-and-easy approach to brewing specifics.
 What’s more, it compensates for the scoop method’s fuzziness – especially with larger coffee volumes.

-Of course, professionals always use a precision scale to measure a fifth to a quarter of an ounce for about every 3.5 fluid ounces of water.
-Because they’re more accurate, metric measurements are often prefered – i.e. 6 to 7 grams for every 100 milliliters of water.
-And since no two coffee roasts are the same, you have to figure out the perfect dosage of grounds to water for each one.
+Of course, professionals always use a precision coffee scale to measure a fifth to a quarter of an ounce for about every 3.5 ounces of water.
+Because they’re more accurate, metric measurements are often preferred – i.e. 6 to 7 grams for every 100 milliliters of water.
+And since no two coffee roasts are the same, you have to figure out the perfect ratio of coffee to water for each one.

-And remember, you should generally be more generous with lighter roasts than darker ones.
+Incidentally, you should usually be more generous with lighter roasts than darker ones.

 Strictly speaking, coffee only “steeps” with full-immersion methods.
-That’s because if you’re a fan of filters, the water is really trickling through the beans.
-So what we’re talking about here is extraction time.
+That’s because if you’re a fan of filters, the water is really trickling through the bed of ground coffee.
+So what we’re actually talking about here is extraction time.
 And the variations are smaller than you might think.